MultiBench: Multiscale Benchmarks for Multimodal Representation Learning: Acknowledgements

 \section{Acknowledgements}

 This material is based upon work partially supported by the National Science Foundation (Awards \#1722822 and \#1750439), National Institutes of Health (Awards \#R01MH125740, \#R01MH096951, \#U01MH116925, and \#U01MH116923), BMW of North America, and SquirrelAI.
+PPL is supported by a Facebook PhD Fellowship and a Center for Machine Learning and Health Fellowship.
 RS is supported in part by NSF IIS1763562 and ONR Grant N000141812861.
-Any opinions, findings, conclusions, or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation, National Institutes of Health, Office of Naval Research, BMW of North America, and SquirrelAI, and no official endorsement should be inferred.
-We are extremely grateful to Amir Zadeh, Chaitanya Ahuja, Murtaza Dalal, Benjamin Eysenbach, So Yeon Tiffany Min, and Devendra Chaplot for helpful discussions and feedback on earlier versions of this paper, as well as Ziyin Liu and Chengfeng Mao for providing tips on working with financial time-series data.
+Any opinions, findings, conclusions, or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation, National Institutes of Health, Facebook, CMLH, Office of Naval Research, BMW of North America, and SquirrelAI, and no official endorsement should be inferred.
+We are extremely grateful to Amir Zadeh, Chaitanya Ahuja, Volkan Cirik, Murtaza Dalal, Benjamin Eysenbach, Tiffany Min, and Devendra Chaplot for helpful discussions and feedback, as well as Ziyin Liu and Chengfeng Mao for providing tips on working with financial time-series data.
 Finally, we would also like to acknowledge NVIDIA's GPU support.

 \unhidefromtoc

 { }